 The building holds a current building warrant of fitness certificate.
-Residents can freely mobilise within the communal areas, with safe access to the outdoors, seating, and shade.
-Bedrooms are all single.
-There are a mix of rooms with ensuite facilities.
+Residents can freely mobilise within the communal areas with safe access to the outdoors, seating, and shade.
+Bedrooms (apart from one double room) are single with their own ensuites or shared facilities.
 There are communal shower rooms with privacy locks.
 Rooms are personalised.

 Documented systems are in place for essential, emergency and security services.
-Staff have planned and implemented strategies for emergency management, including Covid-19.
+Staff have planned and implemented strategies for emergency management including Covid-19.
 There is always a staff member on duty with a current first aid certificate.